-Trinosophes is pleased to announce the publication of Paula Regossy, a detective novel by literary artist Lynn Crawford.
-Paula Regossy began with a painting, Pussy Galore by artist Peter Williams, which Crawford first saw on view at Paul Kotula Projects in Ferndale, Michigan, nearly a decade ago.
+Spring 2020 - Paula Regossy is a detective novel by literary artist Lynn Crawford.
+The story began with a painting, Pussy Galore by artist Peter Williams, which Crawford first saw on view at the gallery Paul Kotula Projects in Ferndale, Michigan, nearly a decade ago.
 Because the painting’s title referenced a female character from a James Bond film, Crawford was inspired to write a novel with a heroine named Paula Regossy, which is an anagram of Pussy Galore.
 She did not stop there.
-Each chapter in this book is Crawford’s personal (but faithful) response to artwork by various Detroit-based artists and creative spaces.
+Each chapter in this book is Crawford’s personal but faithful response to artwork by various Detroit-based artists and creative spaces.
 She conversed with, ruminated on and scrutinized the art and/or the venue before she constructed the narratives.
 Paula Regossy would not exist without those people, works and places.

-Fiction and arts writer Lynn Crawford is a founding board member of Museum of Contemporary Art Detroit (MOCAD), a 2010 Kresge Literary Arts Fellow and a 2016 Rauschenberg Writing Fellow.
+Fiction and arts writer Lynn Crawford is a founding board member of Museum of Contemporary Art Detroit, a 2016 Rauschenberg Writing Fellow and a 2010 Kresge Literary Arts Fellow.
 Her work appears in various anthologies (Oulipo Compendium, Fetish, Brooklyn Rail, Fence) and journals (Art in America, Infinite Mile, Detroit Research, Hyperallergic, Tema, Celeste, McSweeney’s, Lilies and Cannonballs, Parkett, Bookforum, Detroit Metro Times).
-Most recently she contributed a story, “TNW and Me” to The-N-Word (Rotland Press, 2016), a monograph on painter Peter Williams; an essay to Detroit entitled "The Dream is Now", and a collection of photographs of art, design and food by Michael Arnaud (Abrams Books).
+Most recently she contributed a story, “TNW and Me” to The-N-Word (Rotland Press, 2016), a monograph on painter Peter Williams; an essay to Detroit entitled "The Dream is Now,” and a collection of photographs of art, design and food by Michael Arnaud (Abrams Books).

 Her books include, Solow (House of Outside Press/Hard Press Editions, 1995), Blow (Hard Press Editions, 1998), Fortification Resort (Black Square Editions, 2005) a series of art-related sestinas, Simply Separate People (Black Square Editions/Hammer Books, 2002), Simply Separate People, Two (Black Square Editions and the Brooklyn Rail, 2011) and Shankus & Kitto: A Saga (DittoDitto, 2016).
 Crawford earned a Bachelor's degree from University of Michigan in Ann Arbor and a Master’s degree in Social Work from New York University.
 She has worked in various psychiatric, community, hospital, museum and school settings.
 She lives with her family in a suburb north of Detroit.